Schnomann/aws-lightsail-xray-infra/README.md

 - EU (Paris) (eu-west-3)
 - EU (Stockholm) (eu-north-1)

-Note that the smallest instance bundle is nano_2_0, but not all region have nano_2_0.
+Note that the smallest instance bundle is nano_2_0, but not all region has nano_2_0 as the smallest bundle.

 ### Create
 ```sh